-Before the introduction of commercially-made paints, artists or their apprentices would make paint from scratch using pigment and a binder.
+Before the introduction of commercially-made paints, artists or their apprentices would make handmade watercolours from scratch using pigment and a binder.
 The first mass-produced watercolours were introduced in 1780 and were sold as hard cakes that needed to be dipped in water and rubbed to release the colour.
 At the beginning of the 19th Century, moist watercolours became available in porcelain pans and in 1846, tubes of watercolour paint entered the market (following the introduction of tubed oil paints in 1841).
 These advances were revolutionary and played a direct role in the development of the impressionist movement, as well as opening up new possibilities for plein air painting.
 Today, it can be difficult to imagine a time when artist colours were not available to buy readymade.

 Some artists still choose to make their paints by hand which, while more time-consuming than picking up a tube from an art supplies store, is a great way of getting in touch with the properties of different pigments.